nzyoka10/database-optimization-project/README.md

 ## 🧠 Background

-I am a database developer tasked with optimizing the performance of a PostgreSQL database built around a real-world dataset.
+Database developer tasked with optimizing the performance of a PostgreSQL database built around a real-world dataset.
 The backend API is developed using Node.js, Express.js, and documented with Swagger.
 The system implements:

 - Efficient database schema design
 - CRUD APIs